Shipping to Singapore

 If you are staying longer than one year, you will need to convert to a Singapore licence by the end of your first year.
 You are also required to pass a theory test and submit relevant documents.

-Visit the Singapore Police web site for more information on how to obtain a driver’s license and for information on local driving rules and regulations:
+Visit the following website to find out more information about applying for a driver’s license and for information on local driving rules and regulations:

 White & Company

 We recommend a personal visit or a virtual pre-move survey with one of our Surveyors for all International moves, so that we can assess your requirements, and the volume of goods to be moved.

 - Bukit Batok

 - Bukit Merah